 Petrus-Nasah adds, “As Black people, we could take up space but also be socially distant and enjoy Minneapolis.”

-Many U.S. cities and states have officially designated Juneteenth as a holiday.
+Before this year, many U.S. cities and states had officially designated Juneteenth as a holiday.
 Minneapolis became one of those cities this year on May 14, when the City Council approved Juneteenth as a city holiday.
 Programming will take place between July 13 and 19 in various locations throughout the city.